WEB MAGAZINE

 【Academic features】

-Up to their third year, our students learn physics and mathematics together with their peers from the Departments of Physics and Astronomy, and also learn about theories, observations, experiments, and simulations that form the basis of research in earth and planetary physics in the department's own classes and seminars.
-In their fourth year, students explore the earth, its atmosphere and ocean, and planets in more detail.
-In the S semester, students engage with research in earth and planetary physics through small-group readings of the scientific literature and practical work, and in the A semester, students conduct cutting-edge research of their own choosing.
+Until their third year, students learn physics and mathematics alongside students from the Departments of Physics and Astronomy, and study the foundational theories, observations, experiments, and simulations necessary for research in Earth and planetary physics through department-specific courses and exercises.
+In their fourth year, students delve deeper into specific topics such as solid Earth, atmosphere and oceans, and space planets.
+During the S-term, students engage in small-group reading and practical exercises to study the research topics of Earth and planetary physics, while in the A-term, they focus on cutting-edge research of their own choosing.

 TAGS